The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Both services bill you as food is packaged for delivery, so changing your shipping preferences will also change your billing amount and frequency.

-Winner: Nom Nom by a hair
+Winner: Nom Nom by a hair (.75 point to Nom Nom, .25 point to Spot & Tango)

 Both services ship for free, which is the most important factor.
-But Nom Nom’s shipping flexibility is nice if you want to cut down on waste or have more food on hand for trips away from home.
+But Nom Nom’s shipping flexibility is nice if you want to cut down on waste or have more food on hand for trips away from home.d

 Overall winner: Nom Nom

-We like that Nom Nom is a little bit cheaper (according to our tests), it gives you an extra meal option for fresh food, and you can order food for both dogs and cats.
+We like that Nom Nom is a little bit cheaper (according to our tests), it gives you an extra meal option for wet food, and you can order food for both dogs and cats.
 We also love the research the company is pioneering into pet digestive issues, and the gut health products it offers.